 Due to safety precautions, CAP is unable to provide certain items intended for telework that require assembly, installation or need to be attached to furniture in non-federal locations.
-These items include: keyboard trays, sit to stand equipment, etc. Please work with your local agency if you wish to receive any telework excluded accommodations.
+These items include: keyboard trays, monitor arms, etc. Please work with your local agency if you wish to receive any telework excluded accommodations.

 Target groups for Telework as a form of a reasonable accommodation may include: